creationrose/blog/README.md

 1. Add New Relic performance montoring (database change)
 2. Add Jainrain social media login

-Step for Janrain:
+Steps for Janrain:

-* create new user based based on FB or Google (how to do with devise handling it?) and save janrain info to it
+* create new user based on FB or Google (how to do with devise handling it?) and save janrain info to it
 * verify the token with Janrain and get more info from them
 * Maybe do a post request to janrain's servers and provide the created token?
 * If it's verified, sign in the user using devise's `sign_in` method (I think?)